 One of the biggest mistakes people make on the ketogenic diet is consuming too much protein.
 Your body’s protein intake should be just enough to maintain your body’s functions.
 Too much can delay you from reaching ketosis, so be mindful!

 Protein, especially lean protein, leads the body to convert it into glucose.
 This prevents you from entering ketosis, despite a low-carb diet.
 Begin tracking your protein intake and do your best to keep it at 20-25% of your total calories.

 5. Exogenous Ketones

-Exogenous ketones are supplements to a low-carb diet, and can help you reach ketosis much quicker.
+Exogenous ketones are supplements for a low-carb diet and can help you reach ketosis much quicker.
 This is something taken externally as oppose to being produced naturally by your body.
-They work by tricking your body into thinking it’s using ketones instead of carbs for energy.
+They work by rapidly elevating your blood ketone levels, thus putting you into ketosis.

-By supplementing your ketogenic diet with exogenous ketones, you can reach ketosis faster and speed up weight loss while also reducing the amount of time you can be experiencing the keto flu (a common flu often induced when you drastically cut carbs from your diet).
-Be warned, however, exogenous ketones are known to taste pretty terrible.
+By supplementing your ketogenic diet with exogenous ketones, you can reach ketosis faster and speed up weight loss while also reducing the amount of time you experience symptoms of the keto flu (often induced when you drastically cut carbs from your diet).

 Some Extra Tips to Take Home!